 Some of the feared complications associated with stem cell therapy include tumour formation, immune rejection and risk of differentiation into unwanted cell types.
-A recent study of intravitreal injection of mesenchymal stem cells has been associated with significant complications including severe intravitreal fibrosis and tractional retinal detachment in RP patients62 .
-Thus highlighting the devasting consequences of unscrupulous use of intravitreal stem cells and the need for rigorous evaluation in properly conducted clinical trials.
+A recent study of intravitreal injection of mesenchymal stem cells was associated with significant complications including severe intravitreal fibrosis and tractional retinal detachment in RP patients62 .
+Thus, highlighting the devasting consequences of unscrupulous use of intravitreal stem cells and the need for rigorous evaluation in properly conducted clinical trials.
+Due to studies such as this the clinicaltrials.gov website recently added a disclaimer to its website stating that “Listing a study does not mean it has been evaluated by the U.S. Federal Government.”

 Dry AMD cell-based therapies

-Firstly, a prospective study assessed the safety and tolerability of subretinal transplantation of human ESC-derived RPE in 9 patients with Stargardt's dystrophy and 9 with dry AMD63.
-Three dose cohorts - 50,000, 100,000, and 150,000 cells were used as part of this study.
+The safety and tolerability of subretinal transplantation of human ESC-derived RPE was assessed in 9 patients with Stargardt dystrophy and 9 with dry AMD63.
+Three dose cohorts of 50,000, 100,000, and 150,000 cells were injected.
 There was no evidence of serious ocular or systemic safety issues related to the transplanted tissue.
 This study was a landmark study as it provided the first evidence of medium to long-term safety and graft survival in patients with any disease.
 In patients with advanced dry AMD vision-related quality of life measures improved after treatment.

-In another study patients with GA were injected with subretinal human umbilical tissue-derived cells (palucorcel [CNTO-2476])64.
+In another study, patients with GA were injected with subretinal human umbilical tissue-derived cells (palucorcel [CNTO-2476])64.
 Although the treatment was well tolerated, the method of delivery of the cells was associated with a high rate of retinal perforations and detachments.
 It was noted that when palucorcel was sequestered in the subretinal space it was associated with some gain in VA.

 Another type of cell therapy is in the form of encapsulated cell technology (ECT).
 Ciliary neurotrophic factor (CNTF) was delivered by ECT implant in patients with retinitis pigmentosa and GA65.
 The implant is a small capsule that contains human RPE cells.
 These cells have been engineered to make CNTF and subsequently release it through the capsule membrane into the surroundings.
-In this study they showed that the implants produced CNTF consistently over a 2-year period.
-The implant was well tolerated.
+The implants produced CNTF consistently over a 2-year period and the implant was well tolerated.

 Most recently, bone marrow derived stem cells (BMSCs) have been used in trials for dry AMD with positive outcomes.
-The Stem Cell Ophthalmology Treatment Study (SCOTS) was conducted to assess the effect of bone marrow-derived stem cells (BMSCs) on dry AMD66.
-The treatment of dry AMD with BMSC using the protocols developed in the SCOTS clinical trial has shown statistically significant improvement in VA. with a standard deviation (SD) of 0.42.
+The Stem Cell Ophthalmology Treatment Study (SCOTS) was conducted to assess the effect of bone marrow-derived stem cells (BMSCs) in dry AMD66.
+The treatment of dry AMD with BMSC using the protocols developed in the SCOTS clinical trial showed a statistically significant improvement in VA.
+The mean improvement in LogMAR vision was 0.963 post intervention with a standard deviation (SD) of 0.42.
 This has now opened up a new avenue of possible treatment for dry AMD.
 In an earlier study the therapeutic potential and safety of intravitreal injections of bone marrow mononuclear fraction (BMMF) containing CD34+ stem cells in patients with dry AMD was evaluated67.
 A volume of 0.1 mL suspension of BMMF CD34+ cells was injected into the vitreous cavity of patients with GA.
-In this study they concluded that intravitreal BMMF injections in patients with AMD was safe and associated with significant improvement in BCVA and macular sensitivity threshold
+The intravitreal BMMF injections were safe and associated with significant improvement in BCVA and macular sensitivity threshold.
+Mean BCVA improved from 1.18 logMAR prior to injection to 1.0 logMAR at 12 months.

 Wet AMD cell-based therapy